MatthewMawby/SearchIndex/README.md

 The partition key is the token and the sort key is the number of occurences.

-**N-Gram Invalidation**
-After the stop words have been updated, a scan can be performed that iterates over all tokens, and removes tokens of ngramSize > 1 that contain one of the newly calculated stop words.
-This operation requires that text Transformation sends ngrams in an easily parsable format.
-Invalid ngrams are removed from the index and the tokencount for the related document is decremented.

 #### Index Partition Operations
 Index partitions require linear scans in order to delete tokens and documents